4th Infantry Regiment (United States): Alaska defense

-In 1927, the Third Battalion at Fort Lawton moved to Fort Lincoln, Maryland.
-After maneuvers in California in 1940, the 3rd battalion was redesigned as part of the 15th Infantry.
-Cadre made up a new 3rd Battalion from the remainder of the regiment and the transfer of two companies of the 32nd Infantry at Chilkoot Barracks, Alaska.
-The 1st battalion, 4th Infantry pioneered military development of the strategic Alaskan territory.
-The rest of the regiment arrived at Anchorage shortly after and started clearing ground for what became Fort Richardson.
-It was the first organization of such size to arrive in Alaska.
+The 1st Battalion. sailed from Seattle on the USAT St. Mihiel to Anchorage, and arrived there on 27 June 1940.
+The remainder of the regiment sailed on 26 December 1940 from Seattle on the St. Mihiel and arrived 3 January 1941 at Anchorage.
+Concurrently assigned to the Alaskan Defense Command.
+The regiment, the first organization of such size to arrive in Alaska, began clearing ground for what became Fort Richardson.

-The Fourth formed the nucleus for the Alaska Defense Command, to deter a Japanese invasion of Alaska.
-The Japanese began to build up forces on the southernmost Alaskan Islands and the Fourth's major battle of the war was the Battle of Attu, a Japanese held island.
+The 4th formed the nucleus for the Alaska Defense Command to deter a Japanese invasion of Alaska.
+The Japanese began to build up forces on the southernmost Alaskan islands and the Fourth's major battle of the war was the Battle of Attu, a Japanese held island.
 On 8 May 1943 soldiers of the Fourth climbed over the sides of their transport ships to land on Massacre Bay.
 Major John D. O'Reilly of Seattle, battalion commander, who was later to receive a battlefield promotion to lieutenant colonel, reported to Major General Eugene M. Landrum.
 Carrying extra rations and ammunition, the troops marched to engage the enemy less than 24 hours after landing.
 On Attu Island, the First Battalion fought the Japanese at altitudes of 2000 feet on snow-covered mountains.
 Moving north along the high west ridge of Chichagof Valley on 21 May 1943 the battalion came up against strong enemy opposition from machine gun and sniper positions.
 Later that day, the battalion moved along the ridge to a point where visual contact was established with other American forces that had proceeded inland from the Holtz Bay area, on the opposite side of the island.